StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 • Used Keras to create a recurrent neural network forecasting stock prices

 June 25 :
-• Complete this project
+• Completed this project
-• Uploaded the R file.
+• Uploaded the R file with the detailed S&P 500 Stock Market Analysis and Prediction report.
 I used ARIMA models to train the data, and the error is
 • Uploaded the .ipynb file.
 I used deep learning method to train the data, and the error is